 - Attach Lure-Lock cap and different size tips to write an outline with.

-- Can be applied with brush, sponge or writer bottle.
+- It can be applied with a brush, sponge or writer bottle.

 Low-Fire/No-Fire Piping Paste

-- Comes in white and black in 4 oz. jar the consistency of paste.
+- It comes in white and black in 4 oz. jar the consistency of paste.

 - Satin finish.

-- Can be tinted with G series colors.
+- It can be tinted with “G” series colors.
 When tinting remember you are adding color to a white base so you will end up with a pastel color.

-- Can be brushed on or piped on using our squeeze applicator bottles with tips attached.
+- It can be brushed on or piped on using our squeeze applicator bottles with tips attached.

-- Can be used as an outline.
+- It can be used as an outline.
 It is raised off the surface of the glass and creates a dam so that you can apply your color inside the areas and not go over your outline.

-- Can be used as a grout.
+- It can be used as a grout.
 Apply a thin (transparent) application to glass and then press frit, buffalo chips or any piece of glass into the paste and it will hold it in place.
-Because of the elasticity in the paste, you can use different COEs on the same piece without fracturing when doing the grouting technique.
+Because of the elasticity in the paste, you can use different COE’s on the same piece without fracturing when doing the grouting technique.
 Test before doing a large piece.

-- Can be used on glass, fired ceramic surface, wood, paper, craft surfaces and more
+- It can be used on glass, fired ceramic surface, wood, paper, craft surfaces and more.

 - The firing range is between 1380 to 1550 along with other glass colors.
 The hotter it is fired the shiner it becomes.

 - Paste cures or air dries in 24 hours when using on a non-fired surface.